Faculty Offices East (Bldg. 25), Room 125B

 BS Liberal Studies

 The BS Liberal Studies degree directly addresses California’s need to produce more and better-trained elementary school teachers.
 LS graduates will be especially well prepared in the “high-need” teaching areas of science, mathematics, and reading.
-Students have the opportunity to earn a BS in four years including education classes that will count towards earning a credential.
+Students have the opportunity to earn a BS in four years including education classes that are pre-requisites to entering Cal Poly's multiple subject credential program.

 - History/Social Sciences